-Scientists from Broad Institute of MIT and Harvard, discovered an approach to study functional implications of the millions of mutations linked to cancer by pooled Perturb-seq and measuring the impact of TP53 and KRAS variants on RNA profiles in single cancer cells.
+Scientists from the Broad Institute of MIT and Harvard discovered an approach to studying the functional implications of the millions of mutations linked to cancer by pooling Perturb-seq and measuring the impact of TP53 and KRAS variants on RNA profiles in single cancer cells.

 Precision medicine entails predicting how specific genetic variants affect a patient’s health.
 However, even within recognized cancer genes, most reported variants are uncommon, and because recurrence might indicate either functional selection or random background mutational processes, assessing variant effect remains a difficulty for deciphering cancer genomes.
 Previous research has employed computational or experimental methods to anticipate the possible functional impact of variants, which are characterized as significant differences from the wildtype (WT) allele.

 The researchers used single-cell RNA-sequencing (scRNA-seq) readout with Perturb-sequencing for pooled genetic screens to profile coding variants utilizing single-cell expression-based variant effect phenotyping (sc-eVIP).
 They looked at 200 TP53, and KRAS gene variants and created computational methods for determining the functional impact of individual variants.
 They also showed how population-based assessments could miss the effects of variants on single-cell heterogeneity.